Korean Confucianism: Contemporary society and Confucianism

 In more recent years, there has been a move away from the traditional Confucian idea of complete respect for and submission to parental authority.
-It can be seen in how marriage has become less of a family decision, and more of an individual’s choice.
+It can be seen in how marriage has become less of a family decision, and more of an individual's choice.

 The Confucian emphasis on the importance of the family and the group over the individual has been extended to South Korean business, as well.
 Employees are expected to regard the workplace as a family, with the head of the company as the patriarch who enjoys exclusive privileges while the workers are expected to work harder.
 The businesses tend to operate on Confucian ethics, such as the importance of harmonious relations among the employees and loyalty to the company.
 Importance is placed on attributes such as differences in age, kinship status, sex, and sociopolitical status.

 Confucian ethical rhetoric is still used in contemporary South Korea.
 Other religions will incorporate it into discussions on proper human behavior.
 It can be found in the government and in the business world being used to encourage people to put the needs of the group above their own individual needs.

 Neo-Confucian philosophy going back to the 15th Century had relegated Korean women to little more than extensions of male dominance and producers of requisite progeny.
 This traditional view of the social role of women is fading away.
 There is an increasing number of women students holding good positions in universities and the work force, as well as in politics.

 The arts still maintain major traditions: Korean Pottery, the Korean Tea Ceremony, Korean Gardens, and Korean flower arrangement follow Confucian principles and a Confucian aesthetic.
 Scholarly calligraphy and poetry also continue, in much fewer numbers, this heritage.
 In films, school stories of manners and comic situations within educational frames fit well into the satires on Confucianism from earlier writings.
 Loyalty to school and devotion to teachers is still an important genre in popular comedies.

 With Neo-Confucianism taken out of the school curricula and removed from its prominence in the daily life of Koreans, the sense that something essential to Korean history is missing led to a rebirth of Confucianism in South Korea in the late 1990s.

+In 2006, roughly 1.2% of the South Korean population were Confucian.